pantheon-systems/documentation/source/content/guides/rerouting-outbound-email.md

 ## Go Forth and Test

 Now, when Drupal sends out an email from any environment (except Live), it will get rerouted to the email address specified in the `settings.php` file.
-Our `settings.php` will ensure emails are not rerouted on Live.
+The `settings.php` will ensure emails are not rerouted on Live.
 Make sure you’re using a [SMTP gateway](/email/#outgoing-email) on Live to ensure email deliverability.

 ## See Also